apache/pekko-persistence-dynamodb/README.md

 ## Retry behavior

-This plugin uses exponential backoff when 50X errors from DynamoDB would occur.
-This includes network glitches and provisioned throughput exceptions (request rate is too high).
+This plugin uses exponential backoff when plausible and retriable errors from DynamoDB occur.
+This includes network glitches (50x; since Pekko 1.1.0) and throughput exceptions (400; extended in Pekko 1.1.0).

 The backoff strategy is very simple.
 - There are a maximum of 10 retries.